citp/privacy-policy-historical/m/ma/mas/massey.ac.nz.md

-> *The following text is extracted and transformed from the massey.ac.nz privacy policy that was archived on 2009-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090617064109id_/http%3A//privacy.massey.ac.nz) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the massey.ac.nz privacy policy that was archived on 2009-12-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091218054304id_/http%3A//privacy.massey.ac.nz) for the most accurate reproduction.*

-# Massey University - Privacy Statement
+# Privacy Statement - Massey University

 Massey University is committed to safeguarding personal information in accordance with The Privacy Act 1993.

 ## Personal information

 The University may collect personal information that is provided voluntarily through the use of email, online forms and online surveys, which might include:

   * your name and surname
   * your address
   * your telephone numbers
   * your email address
   * your date of birth.